Roland Duchâtelet

 Roland Duchâtelet (/fr/; born 14 November 1946) is a Belgian businessman and politician.
-He is owner of various football clubs.
+He has been the owner of various football clubs.
 He is the founder of the social-liberal political party Vivant in Belgium.

 Business

 In 1990, he became involved in micro-electronics.
 He founded several multinational corporations, of which semi-conductor producer Melexis is the best known.
 Other corporations include X-Fab, which also produces semi-conductors, Epiq, which produces electronic systems, the online-television channel TVLokaal.com, and the holding company Elex.
 Through his businesses, Duchâtelet became a multimillionaire.

 Duchâtelet used to own a group of football clubs, but remains as the main shareholder of only one presently: Carl Zeiss Jena (Germany, D4).
 He previously owned Standard Liège which he sold in early 2015, Sint-Truidense, which he sold in 2017, Alcorcón, which he sold in 2019, Charlton Athletic, which he sold in 2020, and Újpest, sold in 2024.
-He retained ownership of Charlton Athletic's stadium, The Valley, and training ground.
+He retained ownership of Charlton Athletic's stadium, The Valley, and their training ground, Sparrows Lane.

 In March 2016, Duchâtelet made headlines after a statement appeared on the Charlton Athletic website in which some of the club's fans were accused of wanting the club to fail.
 In the aftermath of this statement, Charlton's newly appointed head of communications resigned from her position.
 The Championship side was then relegated to League One on 19 April 2016.
 His ownership was met with widespread protests from Charlton supporters, who formed the Coalition Against Roland Duchâtelet (CARD) and Women Against the Regime (WAR).
 Similar protests from supporters of Standard Liège resulted in Duchâtelet selling the Belgian side.